sharonpamela/advancedsolutionsbootcamp/flow_verify_app/flow_verify_app.rst

 ---------------------------------
 Calm provisions the VMs for the applications with the correct categories during VM creation.
 These categories should place the VMs into the Application Security Policy created in previous steps.
 Verify that the VMs are properly categorized.

-Navigate to <icon>hamburger menu **Policies > Security Policies > AppTaskMan-abc**.
+From the navigation menu, select **Policies > Security Policies > AppTaskMan-abc**.

 Verify the number of VMs in the three application tiers.
 The load balancer and database tier should have one VM.
 The web tier should have two VMs.

 .. figure:: images/flow_verify_4_vm_count.png

 Click on the VM count to see a list of the VMs inside the tier.

 Select the checkbox next to any VM in the application and navigate to **Actions > Manage Categories**.